Dazzling Djokovic savours victory over Federer

 The cheering crowd wanted more, Djokovic did not.

-After Federer saved three nerve-jangling break points in the eighth game, Djokovic's prayers were finally and thankfully answered two games later at 6.07 pm, allowing him to enjoy "a nice bite" of grass.
+After Federer saved three nerve-jangling break points in the eighth game, Djokovic's prayers were finally and thankfully answered two games later, allowing him to enjoy "a nice bite" of grass for the second time in four years.

 "I thought that there was less grass today than it was a few years ago, so I had a little bit of soil, as well.
 It tastes like the best meal that I ever had in my life."